NordicHPC/envkernel/README.md

 variables or run commands before starting the kernel, but envkernel automates this process.

+envkernel is equally usable for end users (on their own systems or clusters) to easily access environments in Jupyter, or sysadmins deploying this access on systems they administer.

 In general, there are two passes: First, install the kernel, e.g.:
 `envkernel virtualenv --name=my-venv /path/to/venv`.
 This parses some options and writes a kernelspec file with the the `--name` you specify.
 When Jupyter tries to start this kernel, it will execute the next phase.
-When Jupyter tries to run the kernel, the kernelspec file will re-execcute `envkernel` in the run mode, which does whatever is needed to set up the environment (in this case, sets `PATH` to the `/path/to/venv/bin/` that is needed).
+When Jupyter tries to run the kernel, the kernelspec file will re-execute `envkernel` in the run mode, which does whatever is needed to set up the environment (in this case, sets `PATH` to the `/path/to/venv/bin/` that is needed).
 Then it starts the normal IPython kernel.